IDSIA/flotta/docs/source/workflow/overview.rst

 ==============================

 The workflow in Ferdelance always starts with a workbench submitting an ``Artifact`` to a scheduler node.
-Then, the node will elaborate the artifact and split it in ``tasks`` (or ``jobs``, in this context these two words are used as synonym) and scheduled based on the worker nodes that will execute each task.
+Then, the node will elaborate the Artifact and split it in ``tasks`` (or ``jobs``, in this context these two words are used as synonym) and scheduled based on the worker nodes that will execute each task.
 The advancement in the completion of the Artifact is strictly controlled by the scheduling node.
-During the execution of the tasks, the worker nodes will share ``resources`` between them, as defined in the artifact.
+During the execution of the tasks, the worker nodes will share ``resources`` between them, as defined in the Artifact.
 Once all task have been completed, the final resource (it can be a result of a query, or a trained model) is returned to the scheduling node, where it will be possible to download it, if the node configuration allows it.